aximchain/go-sdk/e2e/readme.md

-This package is for axcchain go-sdk developer.
+This package is for aximchain go-sdk developer.
 If you are just a go-sdk user, you can ignore this package.